HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-2 ITU Regions.md

 To manage the radio spectrum effectively, the ITU has divided the world into three regions:

-- **Region 1**: Europe, Africa, the Middle East west of the Persian Gulf, the former Soviet Union, and Mongolia
+- **Region 1**: Europe, Africa, the Middle East west of the Persian Gulf, the former Soviet Union, and Mongolia.
-- **Region 2**: The Americas, Greenland, and some eastern Pacific Islands
+- **Region 2**: The Americas, Greenland, and some eastern Pacific Islands.
-- **Region 3**: Most of Asia, Australia, New Zealand, and most of the Pacific
+- **Region 3**: Most of Asia, Australia, New Zealand, and most of the Pacific.

 #### Why It Matters